 Reunification Monument Cameroon

-The reunification monument is located in Yaounde the capital City of Cameroon.
-It was built in the early 1970s to celebrate the reunification of Cameroon.
-It is located near the French Embassy and the Ministry of Defence.
-It is a composite work that symbolizes the entire history of the formation of Cameroon in particular.
-The reunification of Southern Cameroon and Eastern Cameroon in 1961, then the unification of the federated republics in the United Republic of Cameroon in 1972.
+Principal monument In Yaoundé is located near the French Embassy and the Ministry of Defence, it is a composite work that symbolizes the entire history of the formation of Cameroon, in particular the reunification of Southern Cameroon and Eastern Cameroon in 1961, and the unification of the federated republics into United Republic of Cameroon in 1972.

-Work of the French architect Salomon, the Cameroonian sculptor Gédéon Mpando and the Jesuit father Engelbert Mveng.
-The monument represents in the foreground an old man with five children in his arms, brandishing the national torch, symbol of Liberty.
-On a symbolic level, the fact that the torch is carried by the old man and not by the children means that it is necessary to illuminate the path from tradition to modernity to transmit the wisdom of ancestral tradition to new generations.
+Work of the French architect Armand Salomon, the Cameroonian sculptor Gédéon Mpando and the Jesuit father Engelbert Mveng, the monument represents on the foreground an old man with five children on his arms, brandishing the national torch, symbol of Liberty.
+On a symbolic level, the fact that the torch is carried by the old man and not by the children means that it is necessary to illuminate the path from tradition to modernity, to transmit the wisdom of ancestral tradition to new generations.

-The main monument depicts two serpents coiling around a pillar with the heads merging at the top.
+The main monument represent two serpents coiling around a pillar with the heads merging at the top.
 This symbolizes the reunification of the two parts of Cameroon, one French-speaking and the other English-speaking.

-The monument was erected between 1973 and 1976, It immortalize the Event of the Reunification of French-speaking and English-speaking Cameroon in 1961.
-Former President of the United Republic of Cameroon, Ahmadou Ahidjo launches a national and international competition to perform a reunification performance.
+The monument was erected between 1973 and 1976, the monument is in Yaoundé to immortalize the event of the Reunification of French-speaking and English-speaking Cameroon in 1961.
+Former President of the United Republic of Cameroon, Ahmadou Ahidjo was launching a national and international competition to perform a reunification performance.

 • Bishop Engelbert Mveng, Cameroonian and designer of the spiral tower and the representation of the cultural eras of the new state.